Wolox/tech-guides/nodejs/docs/sequelize/migrations_and_model_definition.md

 We implements an `up` function to run `migration` and down function to undo migration (whenever possible).
 The params that functions receive are `queryInterface` and `Sequelize`.
 The first has functions to modify your current schema, for example: `createTable`, `addColumn`, `changeColumn`, `removeColumn`, `addIndex`, `removeIndex`, `addConstraint`, `removeConstraint`, `bulkInsert`, `bulkUpdate`, `bulkDelete` (you can see all functions [here](https://sequelize.org/master/class/lib/query-interface.js~QueryInterface.html)).
 The second parameter, we used for different's types data (for example `INTEGER` or `STRING`).

+### How works migrations

+When we run migrations for the first time, a new table called SequelizeMeta is created.
+This table will save the names of the migrations executed to keep track of them.
+This will only run migrations that have not run when running npm run migrations.
+On the other hand, if exists pending migrations when starting the application and we are in the `development` environment, we will have an error with the message `Pending migrations` (this is because exists migrations that are not exists in the SequelizeMeta table).
+In the `production` environment, the migrations will be run automatically when the application starting.

 # Operators

 We often use operators in our queries.
 For this, Sequelize makes available the `Op` object that can be called as follows: